-legislation, Senators argued for and against the inclusion of the 10-year "sunset" provision necessary to achieve compliance with the Byrd rule.
-Some Senators maintained that permanent changes in tax law should be allowed under reconciliation procedures, just as they often are customarily made in freestanding tax legislation.
+The Declaration of Independence The Constitution of the United States The Bill of Rights Amendments XI-XXVII Gettysburg Address legislation, Senators argued for and against the inclusion of the 10-year "sunset" provision necessary to achieve compliance with the Byrd rule.
+Some Senators maintained that permanent changes in tax law should be allowed under reconciliation procedures, just as they are often customarily made in freestanding tax legislation.
 Other Senators praised the value of being able to reexamine such significant modifications in budgetary policy in future years when economic circumstances may have changed materially.